 Law enforcement officers often have “qualified immunity in Nevada,” which protects them from liability in certain civil cases like Section 1983 lawsuits.
 Qualified immunity is essentially a presumption that the police executed their duties reasonably and in good faith…

 Therefore, plaintiffs in police dog bite lawsuits would try to demonstrate that the police’s actions fell outside the bounds of reasonableness and good faith.
-Typical evidence that figure in these cases includes surveillance video, body-cam video, medical records, and eyewitnesses.
+Typical evidence that figures in these cases includes surveillance video, body camera (bodycam) video, medical records, police reports, and eyewitnesses.

 Law enforcement dog bite victims usually have two (2) years from the date of the injury to bring a Section 1983 lawsuit.8 But all cases are unique, so it is important to consult with a personal injury attorney to help determine legal options and time frames.